 Financial aid refers to funding that is intended to help you offset the cost of paying for college.
 Sources of financial aid may include grants, scholarships, work programs and/or student loans.
 Funding for these programs are provided by the Federal government, the State of Tennessee, private/outside organizations and/or the College and its Foundation.
 The Financial Aid office at each partner campus is available to explain how to successfully navigate the financial aid process and ensure that you receive the maximum funding available within an appropriate timeframe assuming you qualify for aid.

-Since TN eCampus students are not always able to physically conduct research on campus, a Virtual Library is provided for all students.
-Using the Virtual Library portal on the course home page, students can conduct research through the same major databases they would use at their home school.
-Students can also request inter-library loans from other schools or contact a reference librarian for assistance with research.
+TN eCampus students are not always able to travel to campus to conduct library research.
+TN eCampus provides a Virtual Library for all students.
+Using the Virtual Library portal on the course homepage, students can conduct the same research through the same major databases they would access at their campus library.

 The Vocational Rehabilitation Act section 504 and The Americans with Disabilities Act (ADA) stipulate that post secondary institutions are responsible for providing necessary accommodations when a student discloses a disability.
 The institution is required to provide students with appropriate academic adjustments and auxiliary aids and services that are necessary to afford an individual with a disability an equal opportunity to participate in a school's program.
 Institutions are not required to make adjustments or provide aids or services that would result in a fundamental alteration of an academic program.
 More details are provided on disability services accommodations and how the process is initiated.